Behringer MS-5, the $599 Roland SH-5 Synthesizer clone is ready for pre-order

 A Behringer announcement/teaser on the button keeps the doctor away, or how should you call this therapy?
 There is a little news.
 In a post today, Behringer showed the current development progress of their Roland SH-5 clone/replica, the MS-5.

-In July 2021 there were the first photos with woodwork.
-In the meantime it has gotten a much better keyboard look.
+The first photos with woodwork were taken in July 2021.
+In the meantime, it has gotten a much better keyboard look.

 _______________________________________________________________________________________